 \subsection{Model Architecture}

-To fully specify Alg.~\ref{alg:highlevel}, we need to define the following components: (a) scoring of trees on the frontier (lines~\ref{line:context}-\ref{line:score}), (b) representation of trees (line~\ref{line:represent}), (c) the re-ranking function (line~\ref{line:rerank}), and (d) representing and scoring DB constants with $f_\text{const}(\cdot)$ (leaves).
+To fully specify Alg.~\ref{alg:highlevel}, we need to define the following components: (a) scoring of trees on the frontier (lines~\ref{line:context}-\ref{line:score}), (b) representation of trees (line~\ref{line:represent}), and (c) representing and scoring of constants and DB values during beam initialization (leaves).
 We now describe these components.
 Figure~\ref{fig:rep_score} illustrates the scoring and representation of a binary operation.

 \paragraph{Scoring with contextualized beams} \ourparser{} maintains at each decoding step a beam $Z_t = ((z^{(t)}_1, \bfz^{(t)}_1), \dots, (z^{(t)}_K, \bfz^{(t)}_K))$, where $z^{(t)}_i$ is a symbolic representation of the query tree, and $\bfz^{(t)}_i$ is its corresponding vector representation.
 Unlike standard beam search, trees on our beams do not only compete with one another, but also \emph{compose} with each other (similar to chart parsing).
-For example, in Fig.~\ref{fig:overview}, the beam $Z_0$ contains the column \texttt{age} and an anonymized \texttt{value}, which compose using the $\geq$ operator to form the $\texttt{age} \geq \texttt{value}$ tree.
+For example, in Fig.~\ref{fig:overview}, the beam $Z_0$ contains the column \texttt{age} and the value \texttt{60}, which compose using the $\geq$ operator to form the $\texttt{age} \geq \texttt{60}$ tree.